 Make sure you comply with the Act when taking photographs or making film recordings on behalf of the University or on campus.

-Guidance on the types of information that a student can request to help them gather evidence for an academic appeal.
+Read our guidance on the types of information that a student can request to help them gather evidence for an academic appeal.

 Examiner comments and examination board minutes